twitter/dodo/README.md

 There are two main modes to usage: `local` or `remote`.
 By default Dodo works in the `remote` mode, meaning it assumes that the Twitter OSS dependencies are meant to be downloaded from their remote locations in [Github](https://github.com/twitter).
 Dodo attempts to be somewhat smart and not clone repositories from Github if it already has a copy that is up-to-date with the latest SHA found in the remote repository.

-Additionally, in `remote`-mode Dodo attempts to cache commands it has run against the local SHA.
+Additionally, in `remote` mode Dodo attempts to cache commands it has run against the local SHA.
 If it finds that it has run the given commands against the currently cached SHA for a repository it will not run them again.
 See the [Clean Up](#clean-up) section for more information.

-If you want to by-pass this caching you can work in `local`-mode (which is generally faster).
+If you want to bypass this caching you can work in `local` mode (which is generally faster).
 This mode assumes that all of the relevant projects exist on the local filesystem in directories relative to where the bin/build script is run.
 This mode does not do any type of caching.

 #### Example command: